o-ran-sc/nonrtric/sample-services/hello-world-sme-invoker/README.md

 # Hello World Sme Invoker Service

-This repository contains a Spring Boot application serving few Hello World SME endpoints.
+This repository contains a Spring Boot application serving as Hello World SME invoker application.
 The application can be built and run using the provided script - ``hello-world-sme-invoker-build-start.sh``.

 ## Prerequisites